 This extra line is justified by the fact that each surface in ODEON needs to be formed as a series of points towards a fixed direction (clockwise or counter-clockwise).
 As a result, when placing a window in the middle of a wall, an extra line appears as a natural reaction by ODEON to help continuing the series of points.
 The line is not part of the actual geometry and it is just an indication of a healthy geometry.
-As can be seen in the next figure, surface No 4 (highlighted by red colour) created from 11 points.
-The line formed by point 9 and 10 serves as a connector between the points at the main wall circumference, and the points at the window circumference.
+As can be seen in the next figure, surface No 4 (highlighted by red colour) created from 9 points.

-You can open the display below by opening the 3DView and pressing the N-key shortcut.
+You can open the display below by opening the 3D View and pressing the N-key shortcut.
 Select another surface in the list in the bottom of the window using the mouse or using the arrow keys and press the N-shortcut again to view the points in that surface.

 Remember: Always check the contextsensitive menu that appears at the menu bar between the Toolbar and the Options menus.
 Please do so to view all functions available in the window you are currently working in, and their corresponding shortcuts.
-On the picture on the right the 3DView window is active and therefore the 3D\View menu appears in the
+On the picture on the right the 3D View window is active and therefore the 3D_View menu appears in the